The most dangerous thing in the world is a second lieutenant with a map and compass.

 - Can happen in internet forums and chats with someone who's relatively new to the group and happens to be a moderator.
 Especially when the admin gives the promotion simply because the person is a personal friend.

-- Inevitable in any war with a high number of officer casualties: young officers are given command over veteran troops who are usually none to happy about the situation.
-For such officers, winning the hearts of their troops is usually less important than surviving the first few battles.
+- Inevitable in any war with a high number of officer casualties: young officers are given command over veteran troops who are usually none too happy about the situation.
+For such officers, winning the hearts of their troops is usually less important than surviving the first few battles, and the odds aren't in the young lieutenant's favor.